Kaos599/PeerPay/README.md

-# PeerPay - Blockchain Frontend
+# PeerPay - Blockchain Transactions

 This project is a modern React frontend application designed to interact with and visualize a blockchain.
 It allows users to view existing blocks and add new transactions.